LeoLeoNanevski/leonanevski/README.md

 #### `// --- My IT Career ---`

 **INVOLVE Development (Olion) | Data Entry & Tech. and Customer Support Specialist** (2025–Current)
 * My first dedicated IT role.
-I'm the first point of contact for technical support, managing issues via Jira.
+I'm the first point of contact for technical support, managing issues via Zendesk and Jira.
 * I apply structured problem-solving to diagnose application issues, document bugs, and escalate to senior engineers.

 #### `// --- My Logistics Career (Where I was the "IT Bridge") ---`